 But with a little more than a month to go before Christmas, it’s likely that other toys will emerge as crazed-kid favorites.
 And we wanted to know what they’d be before everybody else.
 To find out, we contacted three of the country’s top independent toy stores ⏤ Toy Safari in California, Minnesota’s Lark Toys, and Playthings, Etc. in Butler, Pennsylvania ⏤ to ask what toys were already selling and what they predict will be flying off shelves this holiday season.
 Here’s what they said.

 Squishing, smashing, smooshing, and squashing these incredibly soft and slow rising foam toys may not exactly quell a child’s anxieties ⏤ then again, neither did fidget spinners ⏤ but playing with them is almost as satisfying as popping bubble wrap.
-Who’d have thought that stress balls would become the holiday’s hottest collectible toy?
+Who’d have thought that stress balls would become the holiday’s most popular toy?
 It’s true, kids are obsessed.
 They’re shaped like pandas, loaves of bread, smiley clouds, unicorns, anything really, and the joy comes as much from the tactile sensation of strangling them as watching them slowly regain their shape.

 What a Toy-Store Owner Says: “Every kid who walks in the door wants something squishable.
 We have a huge selection, and they just keep selling.
 I think it’s safe to say stockings are going to be stuffed with squishables,” predicts Helen Dean, owner of the Bay Area’s legendary Toy Safari.